Genez-io/genezio/README.md

 ### Test your code locally

 You can also test your code locally by running the `genezio local` command.
 This will spawn a local server that can be used for testing.
-To change the environment that your SDK is pointing to just run `genezio generateSdk local`.
-You can switch back to production environment by running `genezio generateSdk production` or `genezio deploy`.
+You can switch back to production environment by running `genezio deploy`.

 Check our [examples](https://github.com/Genez-io/genezio/tree/master/examples)!

 ## Troubleshooting

-* If you see the following error `SyntaxError: Cannot use import statement outside a module` add `"type": "module"` in package.json.
+- If you see the following error `SyntaxError: Cannot use import statement outside a module` add `"type": "module"` in package.json.

 ## Known issues

-* Genezio currently support only JavaScript.
+- Genezio currently support only JavaScript.
 We will offer support for TypeScript, Swift, Kotlin and many others.
-* The execution time of the functions cannot exceed 10 seconds.
+- The execution time of the functions cannot exceed 10 seconds.
 This limitation will go away soon.

 ## How does Genezio work?